Nyanab/Nyanab/README.md

 - 🐾You can call me nab
 - 🍵I'm a student based in Indonesia
 - :octocat:I can do Python/JavaScript/Arduino/EV3-NXT/Data Science
-- 🔭I'm Currently working on ...
+- 🔭I'm Currently working on Competitive Programming

 ## 📈Stats